rollicknumericals/InstacartAnalysis-Python-Project/README.md

     + What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
     + What differences can you find in ordering habits of different customer profiles?
 Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

+## Tools
+Python, Jupyter Notebooks, and the pandas, numpy, os, seaborn, matplotlib, and scipy, libraries were all utilized in this analysis.
+See the project brief in the 'Project Management' folder to find the data sets used as well as a data dictionary.